 Lipinski’s life has been one of wanderlust.
 His sister lived in Krakow for many years, where Lipinski visited regularly, and “felt right at home”.
 “The Jewish Quarter where King Jan Olbracht put the Jews to live, before their liquidisation in the war, is very haunted.
 Candlelit bars, dimly lit, with jazz music and Jewish music playing, in buildings that are really old.”
 Moving to London, he wandered down “the street where the Kinks and Stones used to rehearse, bars where Lennon and McCartney used to drink, and Dylan played.”
 Winning the MBF Songwriting award in 2008 helped him tour New York state and Pennsylvania, trailing yet more rock ghosts as he explored Harlem, and stayed at the Chelsea Hotel.
 “You walk into bars where certain people have played, and you can almost hear the echo,” he says.
 “But you have to be your own musician.”
 A brief tenure heading up Phoneys & The Freaks with Oasis’ Bonehead in 2014/2015 brought forth an EP, festival appearances and touring in Italy and the US.
 Now he’s currently back in Weston, Bristol’s bohemia gives him city life, alongside regular trips to Brooklyn, and Manchester.

 Hailed by Newcombe as, “a young man surely worth my time and efforts, I appreciate his endless hard work and do it yourself ethics.
-I feel like given the chance, Alex will surely find his audience given a little time… and make no mistake, some of these tracks have all the qualities of timeless music”, Lipinski’s album is bursting with bilious anger, responding to new times when injustice is naked and callous.
+Make no mistake, these tracks have all the qualities of timeless music”, Lipinski’s album is bursting with bilious anger, responding to new times when injustice is naked and callous.
 Take the track ‘Come on People’, in which “the blood-crazed pigs are snapping at your door”, and ominous powers “skin you to the bone”.
 Lipinski explains, “It’s all the shit that’s been going on for the last few years.
 Not just our domestic inequality, but on a worldwide scale, in Syria and America.
 A certain anger had built up, from watching the news and reading the papers, and those lyrics vented that.”
 The violent contempt of the powerful for those beneath them pulses through lines like, “you’re running round/blood dripping from your hands.
 “That’s about the media in this country and how a lot of people are in their little bubble in their little town and they don’t want to think for themselves, they want to feel comfortable.
 Coming from a small town myself, you’re used to being surrounded by that environment.”

 Another track ‘The Devil You Know’ is remarkable.
 It’s like a folk song from the future, with that forms fundamental implacability.
 It depicts a coastal society’s mythic decline from a time before “the bitterness crept in just as sure as the blues / And hung in the air with a chill like a ghost in the room”.
 Like ‘Come on People’, it’s fictional, pessimistic and apocalyptic in some way.
 “They flowed from somewhere else,” Lipinski says.
 “I read a lot of books between albums, including 1984 and Brave New World.
 ‘The Devil You Know’ also uses influences from growing up in a small town, and it’s all gone to pot, and getting out.
 But there are also ballads which stem from more personal experiences like ‘Sophie’s Song’, ‘Carolyn’, ‘This Girl’ and ‘Hurricane’ which is an anti-love song of Dylanesque venom.